-Although other means are available for us to obtain financing at the holding company level, our ability to pay dividends to the shareholders and to service any debt it may incur may depend upon dividends paid by our PRC subsidiaries.
+I-Mab is a holding company with no operations of its own.
+We conduct our business primarily through our subsidiaries in China and the United States.
+As a result, although other means are available for us to obtain financing at the holding company level, our ability to pay dividends to the shareholders and investors of the ADSs and to service any debt it may incur may depend upon dividends paid by our subsidiaries.
 If any of our subsidiaries incurs debt on its own behalf in the future, the instruments governing such debt may restrict its ability to pay dividends to I-Mab.
 In addition, our PRC subsidiaries are permitted to pay dividends to I-Mab only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
 Further, our PRC subsidiaries are required to make appropriations to certain statutory reserve funds or may make appropriations to certain discretionary funds, which are not distributable as cash dividends except in the event of a solvent liquidation of the companies.
 For more details, see "Item 5.
 Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Holding Company Structure."

 Under PRC laws and regulations, our PRC subsidiaries are subject to certain restrictions with respect to paying dividends or otherwise transferring any of their net assets to us.
 Remittance of dividends by a wholly foreign-owned enterprise out of China is also subject to examination by the banks designated by SAFE.
-The amounts restricted include the paid-up capital and the statutory reserve funds of our PRC subsidiaries, totaling RMB455.0 million, RMB455.0 million and RMB486.9 million (US\$76.4 million) as of December 31, 2019, 2020 and 2021, respectively.
+The amounts restricted include the paid-up capital and the statutory reserve funds of our PRC subsidiaries, totaling RMB455.0 million, RMB486.9 million and RMB490.0 million (US\$71.0 million) as of December 31, 2020, 2021 and 2022, respectively.
 Furthermore, cash transfers from our PRC subsidiaries to entities outside of China are subject to PRC government control of currency conversion.
 Shortages in the availability of foreign currency may temporarily delay the ability of our PRC subsidiaries to remit sufficient foreign currency to pay dividends or other payments to us, or otherwise satisfy their foreign currency denominated obligations.
-For the years ended December 31, 2019, 2020 and 2021, no dividends or distributions were made to I-Mab by our subsidiaries.
+For the years ended December 31, 2020, 2021 and 2022, no dividends or distributions were made to I-Mab by our subsidiaries.
 For risks relating to the fund flows of our operations in China, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business."
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business."

 Under PRC law, I-Mab may provide funding to our PRC subsidiaries only through capital contributions or loans, subject to satisfaction of applicable government registration and approval requirements.
-In the years ended December 31, 2019, 2020 and 2021, I-Mab extended loans with outstanding principal amount of RMB6.3 million, RMB776.2 million and RMB1,079.6 million (US\$169.4 million), respectively, to our intermediate holding companies and subsidiaries.
+In the years ended December 31, 2020, 2021 and 2022, I-Mab extended loans with outstanding principal amount of RMB776.2 million, RMB1,079.6 million and RMB898.6 million (US\$130.3 million), respectively, to our intermediate holding companies and subsidiaries.